-Drivers must take all assistance and therapy dogs unless they have a medical exemption certificate.
-If a driver has a medical exemption certificate, this should be advised at the point of booking and an alternative be explored if necessary.
-All customers should be able to decide how and where their dog travels with them.
+Drivers must take all guide dogs unless they have a medical exemption certificate.
+There are currently zero exemptions issued in Dorset so no one should be refused because they need their dog to accompany them.
+This is the same for any "assistance dog".
+All customers should be able to decide how and where their dog travels with them and which location within the vehicle is better for them.